joseluisesna/Parenthood_Finland_migrant_descendats/README.md

 # Parenthood Timing among Migrant Descendants in Finland (birth cohorts 1980-1999)

 Code to Estévez, J. L., & Rotkirch.
-A. (In preparation) 'Between Too Early and Not Soon Enough: Examining Timing of Parenthood among Migrant Descendants'.
+A. (In preparation) 'Too Early or Not Soon Enough?
+Examining Timing of Parenthood among Migrant Descendants'.

 **Software requirements**